10 Best Dog-Friendly Beaches in Georgia 2025

 6. Little Tybee Island Beach – Georgia

 Tourists can also rent boats or kayaks from Tybee Island.
 Little Tybee Island is almost twice the size of Tybee Island.
-The most popular activities here include fishing, bird watching, star gazing, picnics, hiking, etc.
+The most popular activities here include fishing, bird watching, stargazing, picnics, hiking, and more.

 • Nearby Attractions: Tybee Island Light Station & Museum, Cockspur Island Lighthouse.